 After adjusting the levels my image looks like this:

 Use the Lasso to Make a Selection

-Creating brushes with blocky edges is fine, but having at least one soft edge makes the brush a little more versatile because you make make it fade or blend to the background color.
-So we’ll create a soft top edge to our brush, and the first step of is accomplishing this is to make a selection with the lasso tool.
+Creating brushes with blocky edges is fine, but having at least one soft edge makes the brush a little more versatile because you make it fade or blend to the background color.
+So we’ll create a soft top edge to our brush, and the first step is accomplishing this is to make a selection with the lasso tool.
 This step isn’t absolutely necessary, but it helps to create a more varied top edge to the brush.

 Copy all layers within the selection (Edit > Copy Merged) and paste it into a 2500 pixel by 2500 pixel file with a white background.

 Apply a Gradient

 Set the foreground color to white and select the gradient tool.
 Make sure it is set to a linear gradient that fades from white to transparent.
 Apply the gradient to the top of the image with the white part of the gradient at the top of the image.

 Touching Up the Edge